Magistrates' court (Hong Kong): Principal magistrate

 A principal magistrate is in charge of one of the seven magistrates' courts.

 Permanent magistrate

 A permanent magistrate is a full-time magistrate, and is assigned to sit in one of the seven magistrates' courts.

 The Chief Justice appoints on a temporary basis a number of principal and permanent magistrates to sit as a Master in the High Court or to sit as a Deputy District Judge or Master in the District Court, Family Court or Lands Tribunal.
 The Chief Justice also appoints a number of permanent magistrates to sit as Presiding Officers in the Labour Tribunal and Adjudicators in the Small Claims Tribunal.

 Special magistrate

-A special magistrate is also a full-time magistrate, but is assigned to deal with various kinds of departmental summons including minor offenses such as traffic contraventions.
+A special magistrate is also a full-time magistrate, but is assigned to deal with various kinds of departmental summons including minor offences such as traffic contraventions.
 Their sentencing power is limited to a maximum fine of HK$50,000 or as specified in their warrants of appointment.

+In sections 57 and 91 of the Magistrates Ordinance (Cap.
+227), special magistrates are given the authority to impose a sentence of up to 6 months for one offence and up to 12 months for more than one.
+In practice however, there will always be a term in the special magistrates' warrants of appointment stipulating that they "shall not have power to impose any sentence of imprisonment".
+Therefore, special magistrates while in theory are permitted to impose sentences are in practice unable to.